Notice of Pre-AIA or AIA Status

 4. Considering objective evidence present in the application indicating obviousness or nonobviousness.

-acquiring a page table entry region count corresponding to a virtual block [Zhang does not explicitly teach a page table entry region count corresponding to a virtual block, although Zhang teaches a functional equivalent as: For each of the blocks in which valid data is stored: maintaining a garbage collection parameter comprising at least an age parameter and a staleness parameter, where the age parameter is representative of a number of times any block of the usable memory has been erased since a last time the block has been erased, and a staleness parameter may represent a number of stale (invalid) pages of the block – Zhang 0020, 0022] and a valid data count of the virtual block [For each of the blocks in which valid data is stored: maintaining a garbage collection parameter comprising at least an age parameter and a staleness parameter, where the age parameter is representative of a number of times any block of the usable memory has been erased since a last time the block has been erased, and a staleness parameter may represent a number of stale (invalid) pages of the block – Zhang 0022], wherein the virtual block includes at least one memory block in a memory device [virtual block according to this definition appears coextensive in scope with logical blocks of Zhang – Zhang 0010, 0020 ] [logical address space may be divided into any quantity of portions (reads on region), each corresponding to a different subset of a logical-to-physical (L2P) table, and the bitmap (reads page table entry) may include any quantity of corresponding bits (reads on region count).
+acquiring a page table entry region count corresponding to a first virtual block of a plurality of virtual blocks [Zhang does not explicitly teach a page table entry region count corresponding to a virtual block, although Zhang teaches a functional equivalent as: For each of the blocks in which valid data is stored: maintaining a garbage collection parameter comprising at least an age parameter and a staleness parameter, where the age parameter is representative of a number of times any block of the usable memory has been erased since a last time the block has been erased, and a staleness parameter may represent a number of stale (invalid) pages of the block – Zhang 0020, 0022] and a valid data count of the first virtual block [For each of the blocks in which valid data is stored: maintaining a garbage collection parameter comprising at least an age parameter and a staleness parameter, where the age parameter is representative of a number of times any block of the usable memory has been erased since a last time the block has been erased, and a staleness parameter may represent a number of stale (invalid) pages of the block – Zhang 0022], wherein the first virtual block includes at least one memory block in a memory device [virtual block according to this definition appears coextensive in scope with logical blocks of Zhang – Zhang 0010, 0020 ] [logical address space may be divided into any quantity of portions (reads on region), each corresponding to a different subset of a logical-to-physical (L2P) table, and the bitmap (reads page table entry) may include any quantity of corresponding bits (reads on region count).
 To perform garbage collection on the block, the bitmap may be used to identify one or more subsets of the L2P table to evaluate to determine whether different sets of data within the block are valid or invalid – Palmer abstract, fig 2, 5; virtual blocks disclosed by Palmer in 0032];

-determining a data distribution state of data stored in the virtual block based on the page table entry region count and the valid data count [determining valid/invalid data in subset of logical address space - Zhang claim 10, paragraph 0020, 0022 & Palmer 0039]; and
+determining a data distribution state of data stored in the first virtual block based on the page table entry region count and the valid data count [determining valid/invalid data in subset of logical address space - Zhang claim 10, paragraph 0020, 0022 & Palmer 0039];

-determining data hotness of the data stored in the virtual block based on the data distribution state [determining the hot or cold status of the block being garbage collected using by computing a heuristic value, and when the block is garbage collected, all valid data of the block is designated to be either hot data or cold data based on the heuristic value the block - Zhang claim 10].
+determining data hotness of the data stored in the first virtual block based on the data distribution state [determining the hot or cold status of the block being garbage collected using by computing a heuristic value, and when the block is garbage collected, all valid data of the block is designated to be either hot data or cold data based on the heuristic value the block - Zhang claim 10]; and

 Zhang does not explicitly disclose a page table entry region count corresponding to a virtual block, although Zhang teaches a functional equivalent as articulated above.
-Nevertheless in the same field of endeavor Palmer teaches means for valid data identification for garbage collection (Palmer abstract) wherein a logical address space may be divided into any quantity of portions (reads on region), each corresponding to a different subset of a logical-to-physical (L2P) table, and the bitmap (reads page table entry) may include any quantity of corresponding bits (reads on region count).
+Nevertheless in the same field of endeavor Palmer teaches means for valid data identification for garbage collection (Palmer abstract) wherein a logical address space may be divided into any quantity of portions (reads on region), each corresponding to a different subset of a logical-to-physical (L2P) table, and the bitmap (reads on page table entry) may include any quantity of corresponding bits (reads on region count).
 To perform garbage collection on the block, the bitmap may be used to identify one or more subsets of the L2P table to evaluate to determine whether different sets of data within the block are valid or invalid – Palmer abstract, fig 2, 5; virtual blocks disclosed by Palmer in 0032

 It would have been obvious to one of ordinary skill in the art before the effective filing date of the invention to use a page table entry region count corresponding to a virtual block in the invention of Zhang as taught by Palmer because it would be advantageous for increasing an efficiency associated with garbage collection operations performed by the memory system (e.g., by reducing one or more related latencies (Palmer 0012).